worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 We use `&` to run the worker in the background – this is a part of Bash's syntax rather than a program-specific backgrounding flag like we used for MongoDB and Redis.

 Run your repl now, and you should see the worker start up with the rest of our application's components.
-Once your web application is started, open it in a new tab.
+Once the web application is started, open it in a new tab.
 Then try logging in with your email address – remember to check your spam box for your login email.

 ![Open in new window](/images/tutorials/31-news-digest-app/open-new-window.png)